bpolack/Ascent-Tracker-OSE/README.md

 ```

 ## Recommendations for Deployment
 It is recommended that the backend api be deployed to Heroku for serving requests.
-The frontend React application may be compiled and hosted via any regular web server.
+The frontend React application may be compiled and hosted via any regular web server - HOWEVER, it should be noted that the frontend can also be deployed to Heroku simultaneously if desired.

 ## Roadmap